Skip to main content

 Stop using anything on your face

 It is usually advised to stop using any cream, ointment, cosmetic, etc, on the face.
 It is particularly important to stop using any topical steroid - if one has been used then the rash will worsen for several days before it gets any better.
 There is nothing that can be done to help this.
-Whilst the rash is present, the face should be washed with warm water only.
+Whilst the rash is present, wash your face with warm water only.
 There is some evidence that toothpastes containing fluoride can make perioral dermatitis worse so these should be avoided too.

-If using topical steroids on another part of the body or applying them to a child, it is important to wash hands thoroughly after using them.
+If using topical steroids on another part of the body or applying them to a child, it is important to wash hands thoroughly after using them to prevent perioral dermatitis.

 Even when the rash has gone, it is better to try to avoid cosmetics or creams on the affected area as the rash can reappear.
 Using mild skincare products such as a fragrance free cleanser to wash the face, rather than soap, is also advised.